Sue A. Sanders: Post-war

-On September 19, 1867, married James Troyless Sanders (1840–1925), of Jacksonville, Illinois.
-To them were born four children, two of whom died young: Augusta (died in infancy in 1870) and Bernadine M. (1878-1894).
-Two sons grew to manhood, Harold Pike Sanders (1871–1957), and Royal Woodson Sanders (1873–1936).
-After marriage, while residing in Delavan, Illinois, her time was principally occupied by home duties, but she was always more or less prominently identified with public affairs along certain lines.
-Her husband was one of the incorporators of the Delavan Homestead Building & Loan Association.
+On September 19, 1867, she married James Troyless Sanders (1840–1925), of Jacksonville, Illinois who was one of the incorporators of the Delavan Homestead Building & Loan Association.
+The couple had four children: Augusta (died in infancy in 1870) Harold Pike Sanders (1871–1957), Royal Woodson Sanders (1873–1936), and Bernadine M. (1878-1894).

-Sanders was a member of the Order of the Eastern Star, having been state treasurer of the same for twelve consecutive years.
-She was also the grand vice templar of the Independent Order of Good Templars in 1865-66-67, the highest office a woman could hold in that order at that time.
+After marriage, while residing in Delavan, Illinois, Sanders' time was principally occupied by home duties, but she was always more or less prominently identified with public affairs along certain lines.
+She was a member of the Order of the Eastern Star, having been state treasurer of the same for 12 consecutive years.
+She was also the grand vice templar of the IOGT (1865-67), the highest office a woman could hold in that order at that time.

-In December 1885, Sanders joined the Illinois Woman's Relief Corps, and became the first president of her corps.
-In February, 1886, she represented the corps in department convention of Illinois, where she was elected department treasurer of the order and delegate-at-large to the California convention, where she went in August, via Colorado the month before.
+In December 1885, Sanders joined the Illinois WRC, and became the first president of her Corps.
+In February, 1886, she represented the Corps in department convention of Illinois, where she was elected department treasurer of the order and delegate-at-large to the California convention, where she went in August, via Colorado the month before.
 On her return, she published a journal of her travels.
-In February, 1887, she was elected department president of her State, and governed with an economy and dignity that placed the order foremost among the States in the country.
-In February, 1888, she was made department counselor of the Illinois Woman's Relief Corps and a member of the national pension committee, in which she served two years.
-In the Milwaukee convention, she presented the recommendation for the adoption of the site of the National Woman's Relief Corps house in Madison, Ohio.
+In February, 1887, she was elected department president of her State.
+In February 1888, she was made department counselor of the Illinois WRC and a member of the national pension committee, in which she served two years.
+In the Milwaukee convention, she presented the recommendation for the adoption of the site of the National WRC house in Madison, Ohio.
 She recommended the certificate of service for the army nurses of the Civil War, and was afterward appointed by the national president to prepare a design for the same, which was adopted and issued by the national order.
 She was one of the board of incorporators of the National Woman's Relief Corps Home.
 In 1890 and 1891, she served as national instituting and installing officer.
-In the national convention in Detroit, Michigan, in August, 1891, she was elected national president of the Woman's Relief Corps, Auxiliary to the Grand Army of the Republic, the largest charitable organization on earth.
+In the national convention in Detroit, Michigan, in August, 1891, she was elected national president of the WRC.
 In 1892, she presided over the convention held at Washington, D.C.